 Rugby union has a long history.
 Some claim that a form of football can be traced back to pre-imperial China about 2,500 years ago.
-In various forms, football is known to have existed in ancient Greece and headed west into Europe with the Romans.
+In various forms, football is known to have existed in ancient Greece and moved west across Europe with the Romans.

 Not the founder